A plain-language guide

 It isn't just doctors.

 The same trap springs anywhere you screen a big crowd for something rare.
-The rarer the thing, the more the alarms are false.
+The rarer the thing, the more of your alarms are false β€” and once you can see the pattern, you start spotting it everywhere.

 Medical screening

-Mammograms, genetic panels, mass disease screens โ€” a positive is a reason to look closer, not a diagnosis.
+Mammograms, genetic panels, mass disease screens β€” a positive on a low-risk person is a reason to look closer, not a diagnosis.
+It's why follow-up tests exist.

 Airport & security alerts